 IMPORTANCE AND SCOPE

-Plant science is the study of the structure, function, growth and protection of plants.
-Plant science is divided into three major catagories, they are agronomy, horticulture and forestry.
+Plant Science Meeting 2018 is the study of the structure, function, growth and protection of plants.
+Plant science is divided into three major categories; they are agronomy, horticulture and forestry.
 Without plants, we and all other animals would not exist.
 We primarily depend on plants for food.
 They also have impact on the economy of a nation.
 Compared to the hundreds of plants on earth, we cultivate very few.
 Plant science has vibrant scope in conducting research in breeding, physiology, production, yield and management of crop.
-Plant science has the wide range of study field like plant morphology, plant pathology, molecular biology, plant genetics, phytochemistry and many more subsequent fields.
+Plant science has the wide range of study field like plant morphology, plant pathology, molecular biology, plant genetics, photochemistry and many more subsequent fields.